shreyasgm/gl_deep_search/backend/etl/utils/README.md

 5. **Download methods**:
    - **HTTP download** for open access papers using aiohttp
    - **scidownl download** for papers not available through open access
-     - Uses a subprocess to run the scidownl command-line tool
+     - Directly uses the scidownl library through imported function
-     - Creates a temporary directory for the download
+     - Configures appropriate parameters like DOI format and output path
-     - Moves the downloaded file to the destination path
+     - Handles validation and error checking of the downloaded file

 6. **File validation**:
    - Checks file size (minimum and maximum thresholds)